joelvitorniino/joelvitorniino/README.md

 ## I'm Japanese and Brazilian.
 - I started programming on July - 2008;
 - I'm in favor of projects that will be useful to other people;
-- - Learning about BackEnd;
+- Learning about Full Stack Development;
 - My native languages are TS, Java and Python;

 ### Languages and technologies: